Approved arrangements for dairy export establishments

 Checklists are available for anyone interested in becoming an export registered establishment.
-These documents explain each of the schedule topics in more detail and should be read in conjunction with the Export Control Orders.
+These documents explain each of the schedule topics in more detail and should be read in conjunction with the Export Control Rules.

 Key elements to a well-managed system